Beatriz Silva da Costa

 Hi!
 Glad to see you here.
 My name is Beatriz.
 I am a multiracial Brazilian woman who likes people, animals, traveling, languages, writing, photography, cultures, cyclying, coffee, and forró (the order is interchangable).
 This is my professional website where I share my work and others interests of mine.
 Coming from the Amazon region of Brazil, an area that appears lawless and ignored by the government, I did not understand politics at all.
 “It is what it is, Bia” was the phrase that I heard the most while growing up.
 Such an answer never satisfied me and I found it crucial to understand the role that politics plays in society.
 This motivated me to pursue a higher education in social sciences.
 And we've come a long way.

-Currently, I am a Political Science PhD student at the University of Virginia, where I pursue a major in Comparative Politics and a minor in Political Methodology.
+Currently, I am a Political Science PhD candidate at the University of Virginia, where I pursue a major in Comparative Politics and a minor in Political Methodology.
 Prior to joining UVA, I attended the Universidade Federal de Minas Gerais (Brazil), where I pursued a B.A. in Social Sciences and a M.A.
 Political Science.
 In the next sections, you can find more information about what I have been working on over the last couple years.
 Welcome!

 Research

 I study Comparative Politics and Political Methodology.
-My research interests include political corruption, political institutions, Brazilian politics, Latin America politics, bureaucracy, and oversight institutions.
-For more details, you can access my curriculum vitae here.
+I am interested (but not limited to) in politicalComparative Politics; Latin American Politics; Bureaucracy; Governance; Integrity; Political Methodology.For more details, you can access my curriculum vitae here.

 PEX - Executives, Presidents and Cabinet Politics